-Why Singapore Education System is Successful
+Why the Education System in Singapore is Successful?

-Singapore’s journey in higher education began in the 19th century when the first institutions were established to meet the demand for skilled workers.
+Singapore’s journey in higher education began in the 19th century when the first institutions were established in order to meet the demand for skilled workers.
 Over the years, the country’s focus on education intensified.
 As a matter of fact, the economic development and progress in Singapore have everything to do with the city-nation’s improvement in the fields of education and training.

 And the revolution started at the end of World War II.
-Moreover, the most noticeable changes took place in the 1990s as the country started to focus its effort in encouraging creativity and capacity for innovation in its students.
+Additionally, the most noticeable changes took place in the 1990s as the country started to focus its effort in encouraging creativity and capacity for innovation in its students.
 In 2004, the innovation went on as instruction evolved from focusing on rote memorization and repetition to a more conceptual understanding and problem-based learning.

 The Singaporean government developed this concept called “Teach Less, Learn More”.
 Through this initiative, students get the opportunity to take classes in subjects that fit their aptitude and interest, and this from secondary school.